xerakt/xerakt/README.md

 [^1]: in fact, each element descriptor token can have only one child, but this child can be an [array token](#array-token) that includes many tokens, so it works like having multiple children

-[^2]: even if you are not using any [character data descriptor tokens](#character-data-descriptor-token) with `tag: "#text"` (and aren't using, for expample, [foreign node tokens](#foreign-node-token), `innerHTML` property on [element descriptor token](#element-descriptor-token) or any other way to insert non-xerakt-generated DOM (where could be additional `Text` nodes) into the xerakt-generated one), then the resulting DOM will not necessarily be in a fully [_normalized_ form](https://developer.mozilla.org/en-US/docs/Web/API/Node/normalize), because, for optimization reasons, contiguous [textable tokens](#textable-token), each of which is an empty string, will correspond to an empty `Text` DOM node (*not* an absence of any) - such behavior is implemented to avoid additional rearrangements of a parent node's child nodes if contents of such textable tokens are calculated dynamically and can sometimes become empty; only if (in addition to all the previous constictions) your code doesn't contain any contiguous textable tokens that can become each an empty string the same time, then the resulting DOM will be in a _normalized_ form

-[^3]: shallowly, of course - if the parent node remains the same, its child nodes can be changed without any problem
+[^2]: shallowly, of course - if the parent node remains the same, its child nodes can be changed without any problem

-[^4]: if it is used in the same place (using it as an argument for `xerakt` function means it is used in only one place, so it is fine)
+[^3]: if it is used in the same place (using it as an argument for `xerakt` function means it is used in only one place, so it is fine)